 Cold temperatures reduce a battery’s output by slowing down the chemical reaction taking place inside it, so less power is available to start the engine.
 Plus, engine oil gets thicker when it’s cold, making the engine harder to turn over, requiring more power from the battery.

-The combination of these factors can cause a battery that was weak but still working fine in warmer weather to suddenly fail, leaving you stranded with a car that doesn’t start.
+The combination of these factors can cause a battery that was weak but still working fine to suddenly fail, leaving you stranded with a car that doesn’t start.

 To get your car running again—at least temporarily—you’ll likely just need a jump start.
 For that, you’ll either need a battery booster pack, or a set of jumper cables and a friend with a running car.

 Check your owner’s manual for jump starting instructions.
-Following the proper procedure will help keep you safe and ensure you don’t damage your vehicle or anyone else’s in the process.
+Be sure to follow the proper procedure – this will help keep you safe and ensure you don’t damage your vehicle or anyone else’s in the process.

-Once your car is started, keep it running for a bit so the alternator can recharge the battery.
+Once your car is started, keep it running for at least 20-30 minutes so the alternator can recharge the battery.
 If your battery continues to die, it may need to be replaced.

 Since cold weather weakens car batteries, it’s a good idea to have yours tested before the weather drops below freezing.
-Take your car to an auto parts store or a mechanic—many places will test the battery for free.
+Take your car to a nearby auto parts store or a mechanic—many places will test the battery for free!
 If the test shows your battery is on its last legs, you’ll want to replace it before cold weather arrives.